 - College Research: Look up schools that you are interested in applying to, and compare requirements and student life.
 You can even view maps of where students have historically been accepted from our school.

-- SuperMatch: Match yourself to colleges who accept students just like you.
+- SuperMatch: Match yourself to colleges that accept students just like you.

 - Scholarships: Search through our database of local and national scholarships.